In summary, to reduce poverty, government policies could include:

 Unemployment is a major cause of poverty because the unemployed have little income, relying on state benefits.
 Unemployment can be reduced through both supply-side policies, such as free training schemes for those who are structurally unemployed.

 Poverty and unemployment are often geographical problems, with depressed areas seeing higher levels of poverty.
 Policies to overcome geographical poverty could include government subsidies for firms to set up in depressed areas.
 Also building better infrastructure (transport and communication) in depressed areas can provide an economic stimulus to create new jobs.

 3. Progressive Taxes

 Increasing progressive taxes, such as the higher rate of income tax from 40% to 50%, will take more income from those on high-income levels.
 This enables cuts in regressive taxes (e.g. VAT/Sales tax) and increased welfare benefits which help increase the income of the poor.
-This can be an effective way for reducing relative poverty.
+This can be an effective way to reduce relative poverty.

 - However, critics argue higher income taxes create a disincentive to work., leading to less output.
 This is because higher tax makes work less attractive and reduces the opportunity cost of leisure.
 Therefore people work less and enjoy more leisure.
 This is known as the substitution effect.
 Similarly higher corporation tax may discourage investment in the UK

 - However, this is disputed by other economists, who point out that higher tax reduces incomes and this may encourage people to work more, to maintain their income.
 (This is known as the income effect)

 - Evidence suggests that higher income tax has little incentive on the supply of labour, suggesting labour supply is relatively inelastic.
 However, it also depends at what level income tax is set.
 There is certainly a level where higher income tax will reduce incentives to work.